• /

 Environment for Administering LSD

-Some people use LSD as a party drug in clubs; many people prefer to take it in a quiet environment.
+Some people use LSD as one of several different club drugs; many people prefer to take it in a quiet environment.
 The intense experience of synesthesia can occur regardless of the environment in which it is taken.

 Physical Appearance of LSD